brotkrueml/schema/Documentation/Developer/Index.rst

 provides the possible properties.
 There is also a **view helper** for each type that makes it easy to integrate the data into your website via a Fluid template.

+Special attention should be paid to the following points:

+* A web page can be characterised by different schema.org types as outlined in :ref:`this chapter <page-properties-webpage-type>`.
+The web page type is set automatically if the corresponding :ref:`configuration option <configuration-automaticWebPageSchemaGeneration>` is set.
+But you can always set manually the desired type and properties - and you should in some cases (e.g. defining the main entity of the page).
+  The chapter ":ref:`The WebPage type <web-page-type>`" is dedicated to this topic.
+* A breadcrumb does not only help the user to find the location on the website.
+It is also helpful for search engines to understand the structure of your website.
+Google honors the website operator for making the :ref:`breadcrumb schema markup <breadcrumb>` available on a page displaying it in the search result snippet.

 Introduction
 ============